jpnws/javascript-calculator/README.md

 ## Overview

 The JavaScript Calculator is a React-based application designed for performing basic arithmetic operations.
-It leverages modern web technologies including React, HTML, CSS, and JavaScript to offer a responsive and intuitive user interface.
-This project highlights proficiency in frontend development, showcasing skills in UI design, state management, and event handling.
+It leverages modern web technologies including React, HTML, CSS, and JavaScript.

 ## Technologies Used